 There are several stages for creating a Policy, including:

-• Assigning a Name for the Policy, Description and Policy ID (automatically or manually), and defining what type of Access Policy it will be (Allow or Restrict)
+- Assigning a Name for the Policy, Policy ID (automatically or manually), and Description (optional).

 Policy Icons